yogeshwaran01/lyricy/README.md

 - Easy to add lyrics to your offline songs
 - Preview of lyrics
 - Synced lyrics with lru time tags
-- Lyrics lru without tags
+- Lyrics without lru tags
+- Save lyrics as lru file
+- Add your own lyrics or downloaed lyrics to songs

 ## Usage